rahulkumaran/sudocode/README.md

         print i
         endfor

-Here, the application understands that the program is supposed to print `i` as a variable and hence it print the value of `i` and not just `i` as it is.
+Here, the application understands that the program is supposed to print `i` as a variable and hence it prints the value of `i` and not just `i` as it is.

 - <h3>While Loops</h3>
 While loops can also be generated in this application.
-To utlilise the feature of while loops, follow the format:
+To utilise the feature of while loops, follow the format:

 	while <condition>
 	-----